4 min read

 Moodboard

-Throw your reference images into a nice mosaic and set the image mode to Fill (not Crop) by option + double-clicking them.
+Throw your reference images into a nice mosaic and set the image mode to Fill (not Crop) by double-clicking them.
 That way, you can stretch and reshape an image without distorting its proportions.
 This also works for several images at once, like when you select the entire image mosaic and resize it.

 This very feature is something you can only dream of pulling off in Photoshop or Illustrator.